Query Rules Use Cases

 For example, we’ve had many requests for word detection - Do we have a mechanism that could weigh words differently depending on context, thereby creating more semantic relevance?
 Can the Algolia engine dynamically adapt its behavior to what a user types?

-Up to now, if a customer wanted this kind of targeted, dynamic behavior, we advised changing settings, defining different data attributes, and using features such as synonyms, query expansion, and personalization.
+Up to now, if a customer wanted this kind of targeted, dynamic behavior, we advised changing settings, defining different data attributes, and using features such as synonyms, query expansion, and promoting results.
 In other words, we relied on existing functionality that, when put together, more or less achieved the desired results.
 But these solutions required some extra implementation work, and they also applied to every search, thereby improving the relevance for some queries but degrading it for others.

 Consider “red t-shirt”.
 If a customer wanted Algolia to recognize “red” as a color and therefore search only in the color attribute whenever “red” was typed in, or to show only “shirts” whenever the engine detected a kind of shirt like “t-shirt”, we would need a new mechanism for this.
+See how to do this.
+And here.

 Query Rules has been built for this.